pablohirafuji/elm-markdown/README.md

 ```

 Please note that is provided basic sanitization.
-If you are accepting user submmited content, use a specific library.
+If you are receiving user submitted content, you should use a specific library to sanitize the user input.

 ## Customization